turican0/remc2/README.md

 #### Building on Linux

-The Raspberry Pi OS/Debian Guide click here: [a relative link](README-PI-DEBIAN.md)

 There are two ways to build the Linux binary.
 - Building a native binary
-  1. Pull the development branch
+  1. Pull the development branch using GitHub (this is much easier if you install Visual Studio Code and install C++ Extension, cmake, cmake tools)
+  2. Make sure that you have `CMake`, `make` and a recent `GCC` installed
+     - To install them on Debian/Pi OS: `sudo apt install -y cmake`
-  2. Make sure that you have the following dependencies as development packages (the exact names depend on your distro)
+  3. Make sure that you have the following dependencies as development packages (the exact names depend on your distro)
   - SDL2
   - SDL2_mixer
   - SDL2_image